WhatSock/tsg/AccDC Technical Style Guide/Coding Arena/ARIA Menus/ReadMe.txt

 However, this parameter gives you the ability to reference iFrame documents instead if desired.

 Parameter 7: The Config Object:
-This is a key / value mapping of overrides that can be used to customize the element types of menu container and menu item elements, the class names for each, the boundary text that is conveyed to screen reader users, the menu heading level, the default keyboard interaction model, the default auto positioning if desired, plus additional AccDC API overrides if desired.
+This is a key / value mapping of overrides that can be used to customize the element types of menu container and menu item elements, the class names for each, the default keyboard interaction model, the default auto positioning if desired, plus additional AccDC API overrides if desired.

 Example:

 {

-// Assign a role name for screen reader users
-role: 'Menu',
-// Assign beginning and ending text to be appended to the role name for screen reader users
-accStart: 'Start',
-accEnd: 'End',
+// Enable right click functionality
+// Automatically configures keyboard support using Shift+F10 and the Applications key
+// When set to false, the Enter, Space, and Down arrow keys are supported in addition to onclick
+rightClick: true, // Default: false

-// Assign the state text, which will be appended to the triggering element when a menu is open for screen reader users
+// Set the accessible help description that will be announced for screen reader users
-openState: 'Open',

-// Set the initial menu heading level
-ariaLevel: 3,
+// Only applicable when rightClick is set to true
+// Will automatically clear on touch screen devices to prevent confusion
+rightClickText: 'Press Shift+F10 or the Applications key to open the popup menu',

 // Set the main container class, (which will surround the menu as a Div tag when rendered)
 containerClass: 'menu',